 That same day, the Venezuelan president announced that he had decided to “reactivate the national dialogue process with great force” with “all the political factors” in the country, although he did not specify whether that resolution implies returning to the negotiating table with the opposition that was suspended last October.

-The Venezuelan government and the opposition agreed to the negotiating table in Mexico in August 2021, but it has been suspended since October, after the extradition to the United States of Colombian businessman Álex Saab, alleged figurehead of Maduro.
+The Venezuelan government and the opposition agreed to the negotiating table in Mexico in August 2021, but it has been suspended since October, following the extradition to the United States of Colombian businessman Álex Saab, alleged figurehead of Maduro.

-In recent days, the US media have assured that the Biden Administration is evaluating the possibility of lifting part of the oil sanctions on Venezuela with the aim of the Latin American country increasing its supply of crude oil, which could help alleviate pressure on the rise in the price of a barrel in international markets.
+In recent days, the US media have assured that the Biden Administration is evaluating the possibility of lifting part of the oil sanctions on Venezuela with the aim of the Latin American country increasing its supply of crude oil, which might help alleviate pressure on the rise in the price of a barrel in international markets.

 The United States, under the presidency of Donald Trump (2017-2021), imposed harsh economic sanctions on Venezuela in 2019, as well as on oil exports, the main Venezuelan economic engine, which Biden has maintained since his arrival at the White House in January of 2021.